 How Do I Make My Pet Rat Like Me?

-There are two different types of behavior to watch out for, one is aggression, the other is shyness.
+There are two different types of behavior to watch out for: one is aggression, and the other is shyness.
 A rat that is merely shy should be given a few days to get used to their new home and then gentle, confident handling should begin, whether the rat seems to have a fondness for you or not.
 You need to get your rat accustomed to being handled, and most people with shy rats have had success taming them simply by taking them out of the cage every day and petting them for a while until they become used to it.

 Should I Just 'Give My Rat Space?'